-Zurich scavenger hunt
+Zurich scavenger hunt and city tour

 Zurich scavenger hunt was created to offer you the best way to discover this beautiful city.
 Zurich is Switzerland’s centre of economic life and education.
 Located in the heart of Europe, the city offers all the modern amenities of a cosmopolitan metropolis, without sacrificing its natural side.